 - Must be at least 21 years of age

-- Must have lived in the United States for past 7 years (for background check purposes).
+- Must have lived in the United States for the past seven years (for background check purposes)

 What Is A CASA Volunteer?

 A Court Appointed Special Advocate (CASA) volunteer is a trained citizen appointed by a judge to represent a child victim in a case of abuse and neglect.

 CASA volunteers receive a combined total of 30 hours of in-person, or as is the case during Covid, virtual training.
 After the training in complete, the CASAs are sworn in by the family court judge and conclude their training with a mandatory 3-hour courtroom observation.
 Volunteers are also required to fulfill 12 hours of in-service training per year.